Land of Palaces, Forests, and Culture

 Forests preserved by tribal communities for spiritual rituals, cultural practices, and biodiversity conservation.

-Small temples around the water palace showcasing architectural and spiritual heritage.
+Royal structures around the water palace that highlight Tripura’s architectural heritage.

 Natural Landscapes & Scenic Attractions